black-beans/muellerps/README.md

 $ brew install ncftp
 ```

-To generate and deploy the static site use the following commands:
+To deploy the static site use the following commands:

 ```
-$ bundle exec middleman build
 $ cd build
 $ ncftpput -u web229 -R www.muellerps.ch html .
 ```

 ## License

 This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/3.0/.